 If you are planning a winter trip to Tromsø or other areas in Northern Norway, you’ll probably be overwhelmed by a big choice of outdoor activities.
 Let me save you some time – dog sledding is one of the best things you can do in Tromsø in winter!
 It’s exhilarating, it’s fun, it’s unforgettable…

 There are quite a few places where you can try husky sledding in Tromso.
-I chose this driving tour and so in this article I share my personal experience with dog sledding in Tromsø.
+I chose this highly-rated tour, and in this article I share my personal experience with dog sledding in Tromsø.
 It should answer all your questions and give you a good idea of what you can expect and which tour to choose.

 Good to know: While most dog sledding experiences are similar, there are a few major differences to pay attention to when looking for a tour.
 More about it further.